labermt/CST238SRS01/README.md

 Specification:

-Create an app that allows you to type a name and a birthday month and day (NOT the birth year).
+Create an app that allows you to enter a name, a birthday month and day (NOT the birth year).

 Keep a count of how many people entered birthdays and display it in the app.

 Each entry is placed into persistent storage.
 If 2 dates match, the names are displayed along with the count of entries.
 Clear the persistent storage to reset the app.

-When the user enters data, validate field data and form level data.
+While the user enters data, validate field data and form level data.

 You must account for fields not being correctly entered as well as the form not being in a valid state.